bird-house/birdhouse-docs/docs/source/components.rst

 * `Hummingbird`_: provides cdo and compliance-checker as a service
 * `Emu`_: some example WPS processes for demo

+Many climate analysis operations are implemented using OpenClimateGIS_.

 You can find the source code of all birdhouse components on GitHub_.
 Docker images with birdhouse components are on `Docker Hub`_